PrefectHQ/prefect/docs/orchestration/flow_config/storage.md

   range of Prefect/Python/dependency versions.

-The downside is you may have to do a bit more configuration to tell prefect where your script is located (since it can't always automatically inferred).
+The downside is you may have to do a bit more configuration to tell prefect where your script is located (since it can't always be automatically inferred).

 Some storage classes (e.g. `GitHub`, `Bitbucket`, `GitLab`, ...) only support script-based flow storage.
 Other classes (e.g. `Local`, `S3`, `GCS`, ...)